usydnlp/IJCAI_VLPMs/README.md

 # Fantastic VLPMs
 This repository builds upon our recent [survey paper for **Vision-Language Pretraining Models (VLPMs)**](https://arxiv.org/pdf/2204.07356.pdf) pusblished in IJCAI 2022.
-It contains a list of papers (codes if available) and pretraining/downstream task datasets for the existing VLPMs, currently with main focus on *Text* and *Image*.
-We will keep maintaining and adding on new VLPM research and works.
+At the current initial stage, it mainly presents a structured summary of the survy and lists up the related VLPM papers with code availability.
+As our future work, we will keep maintaining and adding on new VLPM related research and works.

 <h4 align="center">
   <b>Long, S., Cao, F., Han, C., & Yang, H. (2022). <br/><a href="https://arxiv.org/pdf/2204.07356.pdf">Vision-and-Language Pretrained Models: A Survey</a><br/> (IJCAI 2022), pp. XXX</b></span>